-With these ever-improving technologies, the growing desire for faster, more efficient development processes, and continually shifting user expectations, software testing is always on the move.
+Software testing is always changing.
+New technologies keep improving.
+There’s also a strong need for faster, more efficient development.
+Plus, user expectations are always shifting.
 Many influential aspects are on the way to significantly change the approach towards testing as we approach 2025.
 These developments will impact companies at large, developers, product managers, and QA experts as well.
 These five themes will give direction to the path software testing will take towards 2025.

 1. AI-Driven Test Automation

 Artificial intelligence has transformed many sectors.
 In the case of software testing, it is no different.
-AI will be significantly crucial in 2025 to automate repetitive testing jobs, defect prediction, and optimize test coverage.
+In 2025, AI will play a key role.
+It will automate repetitive testing tasks, predict defects, and improve test coverage.
 Tools like self-healing automation frameworks and AI-driven test case design will be a must-have for QA teams.

 Why it Matters: